 Meet Hex Kit Volume One: Fantasyland.
 The Hex map features almost 1.150 unique tiles that DM can use to create epic maps and locations.
 And oh boy, I love how the artist stylized each tile so that they look great combined together, yet having this individual tone and its own function.
 Looking at the final map created with help of these custom tiles is a joy in itself.
 It honestly feels like looking at an art piece more than a terrain topography.
 Your imagination immediately runs wild, the aesthetic impression makes the map so much more interesting and the overall experience becomes more immersive.

 Looking for a perfect girl…I mean dice

-Having and app to do all the calculations when the dice is rolled, is cool and all, but there’s nothing more immersive, than actually rolling the dice, feeling its texture under your palms, hearing it rolling on the desk and waiting in a silent suspense for its nonnegotiable number to emerge.
+Having an app to do all the calculations when the dice are rolled, is cool and all, but there’s nothing more immersive, than actually rolling the dice, feeling its texture under your palms, hearing it rolling on the desk and waiting in a silent suspense for its nonnegotiable number to emerge.

 I’m a sucker for well designed and creative products, so I quickly went ahead and started my final quest for immersive accessories – these being dice.

 I started digging through Google, Etsy, Indiegogo, and finally Kickstarter.
 I was looking for something of high quality, that could last long and look original, yet not too much pretentious.
 In my search, I’ve stumbled upon an interesting set that was just trending on Kickstarter.